 The success that has been achieved here has been accompanied by improved agricultural infrastructure and supply of inputs and the development of an adequate market structure.
 We can believe that a reasonable rate of progress will continue, that periodic droughts will be withstood and that an agricultural base for the improvements of other sectors of the economy now exists.
-The manner in which the country weathered the 1979/80 drought described by many as the worst drought of the century illustrates the solidity of the existing agricultural sector.
-In my travels around the world I have on several occasions amazed people by informing them that India sustained the worst drought of the century in that year.
+The manner in which the country weathered the 1979-80 drought described by many as the worst drought of the century illustrates the solidity of the existing agricultural sector.
+In my travels around the world, I have on several occasions amazed people by informing them that India sustained the worst drought of the century in that year.
 They did not know, had not even heard.
-There was no starvaton, no catastrophe, no massive food aid from foreign sources.
+There was no starvation, no catastrophe, no massive food aid from foreign sources.
 The world press, finding nothing bad to write about, wrote nothing and the world stayed unaware.

 This is not to say, of course, that the worst drought of the century passed without trace.
-We well know in this country of the many problems that were caused -- the draw down in food stocks, the loss of hydroelectric energy, the reduced utilization of industrial capacity, and severe inflation.
-Further droughts in several areas of the country 1980/81 aggravated the problem and lengthened the in recovery period.
-The prospects for this year's harvest seem good and this may complete the recovery and consign the 1979/80 drought to history.
+We well know in this country of the many problems that were caused-the draw down in food stocks, the loss of hydroelectric energy, the reduced utilization of industrial capacity, and severe infla-tion.
+Further droughts in several areas of the country in 1980-81 aggravated the problem and lengthened the recovery period.
+The prospects for this years harvest seem good and this may complete the recovery and consign the 1979-80 drought to history.
 A brief smile of satisfaction can be allowed all around.
-India, as the Prime Minister was guoted as having said at the recent North-South Summit at Cancun, is again poised to take off for rapid development and rapid reduction in poverty.
+India, as the Prime Minister has been quoted as having said recently at the North-South Summit at Cancun, is again poised for take-off for rapid development and rapid reduction in poverty.

 Agricultural progress must continue but at a greater rate than ever before.
 Plans to ensure that this will be done are in hand and are embodied in the chapters of India's Sixth 5-year Plan.
-A compound growth rate of 5.2% per annum is projected for agriculture for the Sixth Plan period, the same figure that is projected for growth in the economy as a whole.
+A compound growth rate of 5.2 per cent per annum is projected for agriculture for the Sixth Plan period, the same figure that is projected for growth in the economy as a whole.
 The Plan reads very well, all the interlocking calculations have no doubt been done, the targets and projections seem to make sense, and the general tone is optimistic and confident.
 And yet it may not be enough.

-The Food and Agriculture Organization, in a recent document prepared for the Seventh Ministerial Session of the World Food Council ( WFC/1981/5), estimates that world cereal production needs to increase at 4% per annum to meet consumption requirements, or at a greater rate if stocks are to be replenished.
-The National Planning Commission projection of 3.65% growth in Indian cereal production over Sixth Plan period is below the consumption requirement the projected by FAO.
-The difference of 0.35% is significant because India is such an important nation in the world grain scene.
+FAO, in a recent document prepared for the Seventh Ministerial Session of the World Food Council (WFC/1981/5), estimates that world cereal production needs to increase at 4 per cent per annum to meet consumption requirements, or at a greater rate if stocks are to be replenished.
+The National Planning Commission Projection of 3.65 per cent growth in Indian cereal production over the Sixth Plan period is below the consumption requirement projected by FAO.
+The difference of 0.35 per cent is significant because India is such an important nation in the world grain scene.
 Nonetheless, the Indian projection itself must be considered somewhat optimistic.
-At no time in the last 30 years has the annual growth rate in cereal production for any 5-year period reached 3.65%(1).
-Mostly it has been below 3%.
+At no time in the last 30 years has the growth rate in cereal production for any 5-year period reached 3.65 per cent.
+Mostly it has ben below 8 per cent.
 Can India then do more?
 Can it reach its own projected targets?
 Can it exceed them?
-Can it reach a growth rate of 4.65% instead of 3.65% and thus supply grain to other nations and contribute to the replenishment of world food stocks?
+Can it reach a growth rate of 4.65 per cent instead of 3.65 per cent and thus supply grain to other nations and contribute to the replenishment of world food stocks?